 We’re building on decades of promising evidence and filling the gaps in data to ensure that a lifesaving product reaches those who need it the most.

 Through a series of randomized control cluster trials (RCTs) and operational research (OR) studies, the AEGIS project will build on existing evidence and provide the WHO with the data it needs to make spatial repellents available to those who need them most.
-The project is designed as a stage-gated 5-year program and will be achieved through a malaria RCT in Kenya, a malaria RCT in Mali, an Aedes-borne virus RCT in Sri Lanka, and a malaria OR study in internally displaced persons camps in Mali and Uganda.
+The project is designed as a stage-gated 5-year program and will be achieved through a malaria RCT in Kenya, a malaria RCT in Mali, an Aedes-borne virus RCT in Sri Lanka, and a malaria OR study in a refugee settlement in Uganda.
 An agile approach has been adopted to allow for flexibility in the research design and plans may change.

 Analyses will be conducted for the health and economic impact of spatial repellents, the cost of implementation, and the cost of manufacturing.
 Evidence will encourage competition, create downward pressure on prices, inform the probability of adoption of spatial repellents into national programs, and therefore increase access to spatial repellents filling the historic coverage gap resulting from an inability to reach underserved populations.

 End-users will need to consider spatial repellents socially acceptable and effective.
 Using social science methodologies, the project will investigate factors that could facilitate or inhibit successful implementation of spatial repellents.

 The AEGIS project will ensure the necessary evidence is available in a timely manner to advocate for the use of spatial repellents as a complementary vector control intervention.